1. Customers, Projects, Tasks - an overview

 You can decide if you want to see the inactive tasks in your task structure.
 Just enable or disable the small box right next to "Show inactive tasks:".

-7. Move and merge
+7. Move and merge tasks

 You can experiment with your project structure since timr lets you always change and optimize your structure!